scorhub/pokemonGo-wants-webApp/readme.md

 App supports user class "Moderator", and functionality of the class is to help Admin to add new Pokémons/variants to database and update data of existing Pokémons.

+Current configuration of app gives moderator following access rights:
+- Add Pokémon data
+  - Types
+  - Generation
+  - Rarity
+  - Released

 #### Admin Features

-App supports user class "Admin", and admin has extra features additionally to basic user.
+App supports user class "Admin", and admin has extra features additionally to basic user and moderator.

 - Print seeds (Admin can print information from the database - the seed printer ignores not currently wanted Pokémons, so it can be used to clean up tables)
+- Add new Pokémons to database.
-- Add new Pokémon (as new Pokémons are added to mobile game, they can be easily added to the app)
+  - Add Pokémon (as new Pokémons are added to mobile game, they can be easily added to the app).
-- *Update data of Pokémon* (future feature)
+  - Add costume variant.
 - *Add news* (future feature, for posting crucial information of the game)
 - *Add events* (future feature, for posting upcoming events of the game, their time and info for easily to have on hand)